Nrechati/RayTracer/README.md

 - **PageUp :** clear selected object
 - **U H J K :** move selected object

-> *Keymaps done on a QWERTY Keyboard*
-> **Note:** Those key maps are in no way optimize or not subject to change.
+> **Note:***Keymaps done on a QWERTY Keyboard*.
+Those key maps are in no way optimize or not subject to change.
 They were just choose as found natural to me and for a final build, surely needs more tuning and reflections to feel natural.

 ## Features to be implemented